kanboard/kanboard/doc/plugin-registration.markdown

 - `getPluginDescription()`: Should return plugin description
 - `getPluginHomepage()`: Should return plugin Homepage (link)
 - `setContentSecurityPolicy(array $rules)`: Override default HTTP CSP rules
+- `onStartup()`: If present, this method is executed automatically when the event "app.bootstrap" is triggered

 Your plugin registration class can also inherit from Kanboard\Core\Base, that way you can access all classes and methods of Kanboard easily.